Dental Treatment abroad – is it really THAT bad? – 5 Questions with Synergy Dental

 Due to lower cost of living, lower cost of running a practice and differences in material prices, dentistry abroad can be significantly cheaper than the UK.

-This doesn’t indicate a reduction in the quality of care, rather it is a reflection of the economic state of the country you are considering your dental treatment abroad in.
+This doesn’t indicate a reduction in the quality of care.
+Rather, it is a reflection of the economic state of the country.
+You are considering your dental treatment abroad in this context.

-It is important to note however, that even though treatment is independently cheaper abroad, other costs may contribute to the overall price of your dental endeavor.
-Things such as flights, accommodation, time off work, aftercare when you return to the UK and more will ramp up the price of treatment.
+It is important to note however, that even though treatment is independently cheaper abroad, other costs may contribute to the overall price of your dental endeavour.
+Things such as flights, accommodation, time off work, and aftercare when you return to the UK will ramp up the price of treatment.

-Remember, dental treatment doesn’t end when you leave the practice but rather it has long-term impacts on your dental health and maintenance is just as important as your initial treatment!
+Remember, dental treatment doesn’t end when you leave the practice.
+Rather, it has long-term impacts on your dental health.
+Maintenance is just as important as your initial treatment!

 Are the dentists better or worse abroad?

 It is a common misconception that dentistry abroad is ‘worse’ than UK dentistry due to a lack of qualifications; this is not the case.
-However, there is an argument to be made that traveling abroad for dentistry integrates a massive array of factors that may impact the quality of care you receive.
+However, there is an argument to be made that travelling abroad for dentistry integrates a massive array of factors.
+These factors may impact the quality of care you receive.

 It is mandatory for all dentists in the UK practice under GDC guidelines.
-The GDC, which stands for General Dental Council, is a UK regulatory body that sets guidelines and enforces legislation to ensure UK dentists provide the same high standard of dental care throughout the country.
+The GDC, which stands for General Dental Council, is a UK regulatory body that sets guidelines.
+It enforces legislation to ensure UK dentists provide the same high standard of dental care throughout the country.

-By going abroad, you are at the liberty of the individual clinician, their qualifications and their country’s national regulatory board – which may not be as stringent as the UK’s GDC.
+By going abroad, you are at the liberty of the individual clinician, their qualifications and their country’s national regulatory board.
+These may not be as stringent as the UK’s GDC.

 What are the common procedures offered abroad?